scottgallant/docs.balsamiq.com/content/desktop/inspector.md

 * * *

-## Adding Notes to your Mockups, Symbols and Assets
+## Adding Notes to Your Mockups, Symbols and Assets

 When no controls are selected the Property Inspector shows notes for the selected mockup, asset, or Symbol.
 In the Mockups view the panel also shows [mockup alternates](/desktop/alternates/).